-Don’t be intimated by spaghetti squash, it may look like a football and the mere idea of cutting it open scares you, but if you follow my technique, you will be good to go.
+Don’t be intimated by spaghetti squash.
+It may look like a football and the mere idea of cutting it open scares you, but if you follow my technique, you will be good to go.
 First, safely cut the spaghetti squash in half lengthwise.
 Check how I do this in the video below, I like to use a chefs knife and tap it down through the spaghetti squash using a rolling pin.
-It is the safest way I know to do this, and it won’t damage the knife, don’t worry.
-You can use this same technique in my other meal prep recipes that feature spaghetti squash, like the Greek chicken recipe and these yogurt marinated chicken thighs.
+It is the safest way I know to do this and it won’t damage the knife, so don’t worry.
+You can use this same technique in my other meal prep recipes that feature spaghetti squash like the Greek chicken recipe and these yogurt marinated chicken thighs.

 Spaghetti Squash Recipes For Meal Prep

-Bake the spaghetti squash in the oven for roughly 75 minutes, when you can easily pierce the squash with a knife, it is ready.
-You will need to allow the squash to rest for 10 minutes because it’s too hot to handle, and then use a fork to pull the strands of spaghetti out of the squash, it’s magic and low carb dream come true.
+Bake the spaghetti squash in the oven for roughly 75 minutes.
+When you can easily pierce the squash with a knife, it is ready.
+You will need to allow the squash to rest for 10 minutes because it’s too hot to handle and then use a fork to pull the strands of spaghetti out of the squash.
+It’s a magic and low carb dream come true.
 Now you can toss the squash with the pesto sauce, garnish with the chiles, and enjoy!

 How To Store Shrimp

-Cooked shrimp can only be kept in the refrigerator for 3 days, otherwise you will have to freeze them which I don’t recommend.
-Frozen shrimp almost always get overcook when reheated, and end up being tough and rubbery.
+Cooked shrimp can only be kept in the refrigerator for 3 days.
+Otherwise you will have to freeze them which I don’t recommend.
+Frozen shrimp almost always get overcook when reheated, and ends up being tough and rubbery.
 You can store uncooked shrimp in the fridge for 1-2 days in the coldest part of your fridge.
-Make sure to pat the shrimp very dry before seasoning and cooking, otherwise they won’t get crusty when cooked.
+Make sure to pat the shrimp very dry before seasoning and cooking.
+Otherwise they won’t get crusty when cooked.

 Check out my other meal prep recipes featuring shrimp:

 - Whole30 approved glazed shrimp with roast cauliflower curry